 February 15, 1972 - MPR’s Bob Potter reports on local Corporate War Crimes Investigation Conference sponsored by the Honeywell Project.

-May 11, 1972 - A news feature of the "Eight Days in May" - anti-war demonstrations known as the Dinkytown riot.
-McCarthy is sympathetic to the protests.
+May 11, 1972 - A news feature on the "Eight Days in May," highlighting anti-war demonstrations known as the “Dinkytown” riot.
+Segment presents Eugene McCarthy, who is sympathetic to the protests, speaking to a local audience.

-October 13, 1972 - Kate Millett speaks on self-publishing for/by women.
+October 13, 1972 - Kate Millett speaks on self-publishing for & by women.
 In speech, Millett talks on filtering through the male establishment and the autonomy of women to do their own thing; that an editor is not a writer; and about the opposition to any new artistic form.
-She states that outsiders are better to have their own presses and should not depend on fat-cat capitalism.

 December 22, 1972 - Dr. William A. Nolen discusses problems in potentially unnecessary surgeries, specifically hysterectomies performed on women.